-We may allocate our cash and cash equivalents in ways that you and other stockholders may not approve.
+We may allocate our cash and cash equivalents, including the proceeds from this offering, in ways that you and other stockholders may not approve.

-Our management has broad discretion in the application of our cash, cash equivalents and marketable securities, including the proceeds of this offering.
+Our management has broad discretion in the application of our cash, cash equivalents and marketable securities, including the proceeds from this offering.
 Because of the number and variability of factors that will determine our use of our cash and cash equivalents, their ultimate use may vary substantially from their currently intended use.
 Our management might not apply our cash and cash equivalents in ways that ultimately increase the value of your investment.
-We expect to use of our cash and cash equivalents to fund our planned clinical trials of ADX-102, development of other molecules that may relate to our aldehyde trapping platform, and the remainder for working capital and other general corporate purposes.
+We expect to use of our cash and cash equivalents to fund our planned clinical trials of ADX-102 and our other product candidates, development of other molecules that may relate to our aldehyde trapping platform, and the remainder for debt maintenance, working capital and other general corporate purposes.
 The failure by our management to apply these funds effectively could harm our business.
 Pending their use, we may invest our cash and cash equivalents in short-term, investment-grade, interest-bearing securities.
 These investments may not yield a favorable return to our stockholders.
-If we do not invest or apply our cash and cash equivalents in ways that enhance stockholder value, we may fail to achieve expected financial results, which could cause our stock price to decline.
+If we do not invest or apply our cash and cash equivalents, including the proceeds from this offering, in ways that enhance stockholder value, we may fail to achieve expected financial results, which could cause our stock price to decline.